 Configuring the DX Flagpole Antenna System | Balun, Remote Tuner, Radio Antenna

-Correctly Configuring the OCF Vertical-Dipole DXV or DX Flagpole Feed-System: Balun, ATU Remote Tuner, Radio Antenna
+How to Correctly Configure the Greyline DX Flagpole Antenna and HF Vertical Dipole Antenna Feed-System: Balun, ATU Remote Tuner, Radio Antenna

-We do get a fair amount of queries starting out with, "how to feed the OCF antenna correctly?" and it's easy to understand why, as the answer certainly is not intuitive.
+We do get a fair number of inquiries that start out saying, "how do I feed the Greyline Flagpole correctly?" and it's easy to understand why, as the answer certainly is not intuitive.

 Most of us think we can plug a 50 Ohm coax into an antenna out of the box and we're off to the races breaking pile-ups and feeling loud!
-That's the goal with our 10-band vertical-dipole (aka "DX Flagpole") but feeding our OCF antenna just doesn't work that way.
+That's the goal here but it just doesn't work quite that way.
 There is a sequence to the "feed system" that is required for higher performance.
 Tune in below for more information from one of the antenna sages of our time, Mr. John Portune, QST Award-Winning Author and career engineer who was kind enough to share his wisdom on the topic.

-"Correctly Configuring the DX Flagpole, Tuner, and Balun"
+"Correctly Configuring the DX Flagpole Antenna, Tuner, and Balun"

 It is a common belief that one must “ground everything.”
-This is NOT true for the Flagpole antenna.
-It must “float” electrically above ground.
+This is NOT true for the DX Flagpole Antenna.
+The antenna must “float” electrically above ground.
 The reason is basic.
 Like a common wire dipole, the flagpole antenna is a balanced antenna.